 Domestic help in Delhi

 For most people considering moving to Delhi, the idea of having domestic staff is very appealing.
-The very thought of no longer having to make beds, cook, dust, wash dishes and do laundry sounds like heaven.
-For those with children, if one adds to all these things the possibility of affordable childcare it becomes irresistible.
-Finally, this extra help allows expats to have more time to take up new hobbies or enjoy leisure activities.
+The very thought of no longer having to make beds, cook, dust, wash dishes and do laundry may sound like heaven.
+For those with children, if one adds the possibility of hiring reliable nannies and securing affordable childcare, it becomes irresistible.
+This extra domestic help also allows expats to have more time to take up new hobbies or enjoy leisure activities.

-From the moment of arrival in Delhi, expats will be given advice on household staff.
-Unemployed workers will come to an expat's door with dog-eared letters of recommendation from long-departed (but still well-loved) families in their past.
-The estate agent, moving company, telephone engineer and more or less everyone an expat meets will all “know just the perfect girl”.
-It is a confusing start to a new country.
+From the moment of arrival in Delhi, expats will be given advice on hiring and finding household staff.
+Unemployed workers may come to an expat's door with dog-eared letters of recommendation from long-departed, but still well-loved, families in their past.
+The estate agent, moving and relocation company, telephone engineer and more or less everyone an expat meets will all “know just the perfect girl”.
+It is a confusing start to a new country and an element of culture shock.

 Tips for finding and managing domestic staff in Delhi